Trump softens rhetoric after Iranian missile attacks, says Tehran appears to be 'standing down'

 WASHINGTON/BAGHDAD/DUBAI (Reuters) - President Donald Trump on Wednesday tempered days of angry rhetoric and suggested Iran was “standing down” after it fired missiles at U.S. forces in Iraq overnight, as both sides looked to defuse a crisis over the U.S. killing of an Iranian general

-Trump said the United States did not necessarily have to respond militarily to Iran’s attack on military bases housing U.S. troops in Iraq, itself an act of retaliation for the Jan.
+Trump said the United States did not necessarily have to hit back at Iran’s attack on military bases housing U.S. troops in Iraq, itself an act of retaliation for the Jan.
 3 U.S. strike that killed Iranian commander Qassem Soleimani.

 Trump said no Americans were hurt in the overnight attacks.
 The Pentagon said Iran had launched 16 short-range ballistic missiles, at least 11 of which hit Iraq’s al-Asad air base and one that hit a facility in Erbil but caused no major damage.